garrettgman/garrettgman.github.io/foundations.md

 At another level, data science is a way of doing science.
 Data scientists use data, models, and visualizations to make scientific discoveries, just as other scientists use experiments.
 In fact, you can think of data science as a _method_ of science that complements experimental science.
 Experimental scientists use the experimental method to solve scientific problems, and data scientists use the data science method.
 Many scientists use both.

 This book will teach you the method of data science.
-You will learn how to use data to make scientific discoveries, and to justify those discoveries once they are made.
+You will learn how to use data to make discoveries, and to justify those discoveries once they are made.
 Along the way, you will learn how to visualize data, build models, and make predictions.

 In this chapter, you will learn the strategy behind data science: data scientists search for evidence of natural laws in the structure of data.
-They then judge the strength of the evidence that they find.
+They then judge the strength of the evidence that they find, and are able to develop insights based on the laws they discover.
 This strategy guides the techniques that you will learn in later chapters—techniques like data wrangling, exploratory data analysis (EDA), bootstrap sampling, and cross-validation.

 ## The scientific worldview